Hematopathology Consultation, Wet Tissue

 All specimens, patient history, and requests should be clearly labeled with correct patient information, and case number.
 Collection date and patient date of birth are required.
 All specimens must be labeled with specimen type.
-Although a complete pathology report is not expected, a preliminary pathology report is preferred, but not required in order to ensure that the specimen is known to a referring pathologist.
+Although a complete pathology report is not expected, a preliminary pathology report is required in order to ensure that the specimen is known to a referring pathologist.
 The name and phone number of the ordering pathologist and a brief history are essential to achieve a consultation fully relevant to the ordering physician's needs.

 Specimen Type: Bone marrow aspirate slides